dandi/dandi-archive/doc/design/new-user-questionnaire.md

 1) A user signs up as described in steps 1-4 in the previous section.
 2) An email is sent to DANDI admins with a link to an SSR page that lists the user's info (name, email, GitHub account, etc) as well as their answers to the questionnaire.
 The page will contain two buttons - "APPROVE" or "REJECT" - and a textbox underneath the "REJECT" button entitled "Rejection Reason".
 3)
     a) The admin decides to approve the user and clicks "APPROVE".
-This updates the user's `status` field to `APPROVED`, granting them full access to
+This updates the user's `status` field to `APPROVED` and adds them to the `approved_users` group, granting them full access to DANDI.
-    DANDI.
     <br>
     b) The admin decides to reject the user, optionally fills out the "Rejection reason" box, and clicks "REJECT".
 This sets the user's `status` field to `REJECTED` and `is_active` field to `false`.